-From time to time, we are subject to allegations, and may be party to legal claims and regulatory proceedings, relating to our business operations.
+From time to time, we are subject to allegations, and have been and may become party to legal claims and regulatory proceedings, relating to our business operations.
 Such claims may include defamation, libel, intellectual property infringement, securities law violations, misappropriation, dilution, violation, fraud or negligence, or other theories of liability, in each case relating to the articles, commentary, investment recommendations, or other information we provide through our services.
 Such allegations, claims, and proceedings may be brought by third parties, including customers, partners, employees, governmental or regulatory bodies, or competitors, and may include class actions.